-SD8997 7938.
-The so-called Yockenthwaite stone circle stands by a footpath in a valley on the north bank of the river Wharfe close to the hamlet of Yockenthwaite in Langstrothdale, just west of the B6160 road.
+OS grid reference: SD 8997 7938.
+The Yockenthwaite stone circle stands by a footpath in a valley on the north bank of the river Wharfe, close to the hamlet of Yockenthwaite in Langstrothdale, and just west of the B6160 road.
 Buckden village is 4 miles to the south-east, while another hamlet, Deepdale, lies just a little to the north of the winding country road to Hawes.
 The circle is near to Yockenthwaite farm.
 Although many historians call it a stone circle it is actually a Bronze-Age ring cairn with a circle of small stones (kerbstones) that are still quite clearly defined.

 The name Yockenthwaite is said to be of Scandinavian origins.
 Thwaite meaning ‘a clearing’, while Yocken could be a derivation of ‘Eogan’ of probable Irish origins – hence we get the place-name ‘Eogan’s clearing’.
 Thwaite is quite a common place-name is the Yorkshire Dales and also in north-eastern England giving us some idea where Norse invaders came to settle in the 9th-11th centuries.

 Raistrck, Arthur., The Pennine Dales, Arrow Books, London, 1972.